codeur/paybox_system/README.md

 provided by Paybox in the request.

 You have to get the full request path and separate the parameters and the signature.
-Then use the `Paybox::System.valid_response?` with the parameters string and the signature.
+Then use the `PayboxSystem.valid_response?` with the parameters string and the signature.
 If the method returns true, the message integrity is verified, otherwise there is a problem and you should raise an exception.